QuickDapp/QuickDapp-OLD/docs/frontend/cookies.md

 If the user has already recorded their cookie response (e.g in a previous browser session) then the callbacks will get executed immediately.
 Otherwise the callbacks will only get executed once the user records a response in the cookie consent banner.

-The [analytics](./analytics.md) feature requires cookies and so it relies on this method to activate itself.